 However, as there are over 1 million Shopify stores, it is obviously impossible to guarantee that every single person or a company that owns a Shopify store is legit.
 As such it might be a good idea to look for, for example, reviews of the specific store you are looking to buy from.

 Good to know: Red flags when it comes to the safety of a platform

 Although I recommend very strongly Shopify for those who are looking to build a safe online store, there might be cases where you are trying to evaluate how safe some other solution is.
-For those situations, I have listed couple of things that might indicate problems with safety.
+For those situations, I have listed below five things that might indicate problems with a particular ecommerce platform’s safety.

 1: There is no good information available about the company behind the platform